 Breast implant removal can cause sagging skin.
 The degree of sagging depends on the size of the implants, the length of time they were implanted, and the elasticity of the skin.
-Dr. Mulholland and Dr Bray will help patients understand what to expect regarding sagging skin during the consultation.
+Dr. Mulholland and Dr. Bell will help patients understand what to expect regarding sagging skin during the consultation.

 Anesthesia complications are possible with any procedure.
 Possible complications include pain, headaches, backaches, and vomiting.
 Hematoma, anaphylaxis, and hypothermia are also common, although serious complications are rare.